 As of July 20, 2020, new and amended regulations were enacted under the Public Health Act and the Tobacco and Vapour Products Control Act.
 For more information about what the new regulations require and restrict, please visit Tobacco and Vapour Products.

 What about cannabis\THC products?

-Edibles, concentrates and topicals were legalized on October 17, 2019, with products starting to be available in mid-December.
+Edibles, concentrates and topicals were legalized on October 17, 2019, and products were available in retail outlets in mid-December.
 Health Canada requires companies to provide 60-days notice before new products are taken to market, so this accounts for the delay in products being available for purchase.

 Items can be purchased from legal outlets including the BC Cannabis Store Online.

 For more information on the products that are allowed, visit Health Canada.